 - Depending on system load, it might take several minutes (or longer) for an interactive batch job to start.

-- Interactive batch jobs are typically run in either the interactive or debug batch queues, but this is not a requirement.
+- Interactive batch jobs are typically run in either the interactive or debug batch queues, but this is not a requirement, and they can be run in any other batch queue.
 Note that interactive jobs submitted to other batch queues may experience significant delays starting.

-- When done with an interactive batch session, users should explicitly terminate the session with "logout", in order to return the compute nodes to the batch system for use by other users.
+- When done with an interactive batch session, users should explicitly terminate the session with "logout" or "exit", in order to return the compute nodes to the batch system for use by other users.
+When this command is executed, you will be returned to the login node and your normal prompt will appear.